 Key Mentoring Skills & Mentoring Agile Role Transitions

-At times an Agile coach needs to impart her Agile expertise and to guide the team by making suggestions, giving feedback, giving advice, instilling practices, and guiding transitions to Agile roles.
+At times an Agile coach needs to impart Agile expertise and to guide the team by making suggestions, giving feedback, instilling practices, and guiding transitions to Agile roles.
 Along with such changes come fears and “resistances” and so a framework for working with change is presented.
 Knowing when to coach and when to mentor is a key skill of an Agile coach.

 Key Teaching Skills & Teaching Agile